Decomposition spaces, incidence algebras and M\"obius inversion I: basic theory: Preliminaries on -groupoids and -categories

-\begin{blanko}{$\infty$-categories and $\infty$-groupoids.} By $\infty$-category we mean quasi-category~\cite{Joyal:qCat+Kan}.
+\begin{blanko}{$\infty$-categories.} By $\infty$-category we mean quasi-category~\cite{Joyal:qCat+Kan}.
 These are simplicial sets satisfying the weak Kan condition: inner horns admit a filler.
 (An ordinary category is a simplicial set in which every inner horn admits a {\em unique} filler.)
-This theory has already been developed by Joyal~\cite{Joyal:qCat+Kan}, \cite{Joyal:CRM} and Lurie~\cite{Lurie:HTT}.
+This theory has already been developed by Joyal~\cite{Joyal:qCat+Kan,Joyal:CRM} and Lurie~\cite{Lurie:HTT}.
 The main point, Joyal's great insight, is that category theory can be generalised to quasi-categories, and that the results look the same, although to bootstrap the theory very different techniques are required.
-There are other implementations of $\infty$-categories, such as complete Segal spaces, see Bergner~\cite{Bergner:0610239} for a survey.
+There are other implementations of $\infty$-categories, such as complete Segal spaces; see Bergner~\cite{Bergner:0610239} for a survey.
 We will only use results that hold in all implementations, and for this reason we say $\infty$-category instead of referring explicitly to quasi-categories.
 Put another way, we shall only ever distinguish quasi-categories up to (categorical) equivalence, and most of the constructions rely on universal properties such as pullback, which in any case only determine the objects up to equivalence.
+Every $1$-category is also a quasi-category via its nerve.
+In particular we have, for each $n\geq 0$, the $\infty$-category $\Delta[n]$ which is the nerve of the linearly ordered set $\{0 \leq 1 \leq \cdots \leq n\}$. \end{blanko}

-An $\infty$-groupoid is an $\infty$-category in which all morphisms are invertible.
+\begin{blanko}{$\infty$-groupoids.} An $\infty$-groupoid is an $\infty$-category in which all morphisms are invertible.
 We often say `space' instead of $\infty$-groupoid, as they are a combinatorial substitute for topological spaces up to homotopy; for example, to each object $x$ in an $\infty$-groupoid $X$, there are associated homotopy groups $\pi_n(X,x)$ for $n>0$.
 In terms of quasi-categories, $\infty$-groupoids are precisely Kan complexes, i.e.~simplicial sets in which every horn, not just the inner ones, admits a filler.